Azure/Azure-Verified-Modules/docs/content/contributing/terraform/review.md

 8. The module reviewer reviews the code in the PR and leaves comments to request any necessary updates.

-9. The module reviewer will assign the AVM-Review issue to the module owner and respond to the module owner's comment on the Module Proposal in AVM Repo with the following
+9. The module reviewer assigns the AVM-Review issue to the module owner and responds to the module owner's comment on the Module Proposal in AVM Repo with the following

 {{< expand "➕ AVM Terraform Module Review Initiation Message" "expand/collapse" >}}